Sol Campbell wants Uefa to punish racism with points deductions

 Violent scenes erupted shortly after Connor Wickham scored in the 90th minute to give England victory in Krusevac.

-has been charged with alleged racist chanting by fans.
+The Serbian FA has been charged with alleged racist chanting by fans.

 Their punishment has yet to be decided but Campbell feels that curtailing a country's hopes of qualifying for major tournaments will encourage improvements.